Jeansen/jeansen.github.io/_posts/2018-01-20-how-to-migrate-a-raspberry-pi-installation-to-lvm.md

 ## All done

 That's it!
 Put this newly created SD card in your Raspberry Pi and see what will happen :-)

-[^1]: Actually, only version 2 Mod.
-B uses an ARMv7 CPU.
-Versions 2 Mod.
-B v1.2, 3 Mod.
-A+, 3 Mod.
-B and 3 Mod.
-B+ all use an ARMv8 CPU.
-But since Raspian is 32 bit, running in Aarch32 mode is the reason it acts like an ARMv7 with some missing instructions.